ruthtillman/ASpaceASnake/README.md

 Uploads the updated resource objects.
 Look into consolidating this with subjects into just one upload script...

+## Build CSV of Containers Information - container-to-csv.py

+Gathers data for the management and updating of containers.
+Downloads paged containers list, iterates through each record, and extracts the lock ID, the indicator, the URI, the collection ID (if exists), and the series ID (if exists).
+If there is more than one series, creates a separate row for each series entry.

+CSV headers are:

+`lock_version, indicator, uri,	collection_identifier,	series_identifier`

 ## Future Work

 * Update logging when ASnake updates logging methods